jo-ap/TikhonovFenichelReductions.jl/docs/src/gettingstarted.md

     Linux (WSL).
     Instructions can be found in their
     [documentation](https://www.oscar-system.org/install/win/).

 ## Example
-Here we consider the derivation of the Rosenzweig-MacArthur model as a reduction from a three dimensional system as demonstrated in [kruff2019](@cite).
+Here we consider the derivation of the Rosenzweig-MacArthur model via a reduction from a three dimensional system as demonstrated in [kruff2019](@cite).

 Load the package and its dependency [Oscar.jl](https://www.oscar-system.org/).
-Note that loading Oscar is optional, but results in prettier printing of types and imports useful functions.
+Note that loading Oscar is optional, but results in pretty printing of types and imports useful functions.
 ```@example 1
 using TikhonovFenichelReductions